 Becoming Your Best researched 50 leading organizations over many years to see how employees and leaders planned and problem solved.
 The goal: identify what worked and what did not.
-It was interesting to find that less than 10% of leaders have a planning or problem-solving process.
-Also, less than 1% of companies have a company-wide problem-solving process they teach their leaders and employees.
+It was interesting to find that less than 10% of organizations have a company-wide problem-solving process they teach their leaders and employees.
 Yet, 82% of leaders feel like their team members could improve their problem-solving skills.
 To close the gap, a new approach to planning & execution was born, The Six-Step Process.

 Do you have a simple, easy-to-learn, easy-to-teach process for solving problems and seizing opportunities within your company?

 If not, this program will utilize the Six-Step Process to give you and your teams a process to solve their biggest problems, quickly seize opportunities, and create a clear plan of who will do what by when.
 This process aligns teams and puts an immediately executable plan in hand.